bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ios-apps.md

 The **Deploy to Bitrise.io** will deploy the following to the **Logs** and [**APPS & ARTIFACTS**](/builds/build-artifacts-online/) tab of the build:

-* your Xcode test results
+* your Xcode test results.
 * your raw `xcodebuildoutput` log.

 ## Code signing and exporting an .ipa